-A disease not only plays a role in the fate of an individual, but can also invariably determine the destiny of entire nations and peoples.
+A disease not only plays a role in the fate of an individual, but it can also invariably determine the destiny of entire nations and peoples.
 Pandemics have altered the course of history and can strike at the heart, the rhythm, as well as the ups and downs of dynasties, from the Eastern world to the Western horizon.

 The Black Plague, also known as the Black Death, was a virulent and deadly bacterial infection carried by flea-infested rodents across Eurasia, peaking in Europe from 1347 to 1351.
 In total, the plague may have reduced the world population from an estimated 475 million to 350-375 million in the 14th century and it took 200 years for the world population to recover to its previous level.
 How can something as simple as a flea bring humankind to its knees?
 This is a historical reality that the then rulers could hardly have imagined, but was an unstoppable force of nature.

 Human beings go through the cycles of birth, aging, and death.
 Likewise, a great dynasty progresses from having its own power and prosperity only to fall into corruption and decay.
 The Chongzhen Emperor (1627-1644) was the last Emperor of the Ming Dynasty, as well as the last Han Chinese to reign as Emperor of China.
 This Emperor had the will but wielded little power or control.
-The courtiers were greedy and each had their own agenda, while the government was tyrannical.
+The courtiers were greedy and each had their own agendas, while the government was tyrannical.
 The people were overwhelmed with suffering to the extent that everything deviated from the will of Heaven.

 In the eighth year of Wanli or Ten-Thousand Lunar Calendars, a plague started in Datong, Shanxi, and was literally described as “out of ten rooms, nine rooms are full with sick people.”
 Those who were infected had swollen necks and the condition was commonly known by the people as “big head.”
 The victims would quickly perish within one or two days.
 This plague was extremely contagious and virulent.
 It quickly came to the stage that no one cared about the sick or the dead due to the fear that they also could be afflicted by the disease.